 Mishustin has been given a $128 billion war chest to stimulate growth.
 The money will go to revamping infrastructure and modernizing Russia’s economy through so-called national projects.

-Since the imposition of Western sanctions in 2014, after Russia annexed the Crimean Peninsula from Ukraine, the Russian economy has somewhat stabilized.
+Since the imposition of Western sanctions in 2014, the Russian economy has somewhat stabilized.
 Inflation has dropped from almost 13 percent to 3 percent.
 The budget is in surplus.
 However, GDP growth remains sluggish, hovering at just 2 percent.

 Though Mishustin may, broadly speaking, have experience in tax and finance, modernizing the eleventh largest economy in the world is a beast of its own.
 Russia’s bureaucracy is still hugely inefficient.
 Consistent funding is never a guarantee.
 Valentina Matvienko, the speaker of the upper house of parliament, said last year that the national projects have received only 15 to 35 percent of their funding.

 There is also a risk that higher public spending will stoke inflation, which would be especially hard on Russians if real incomes continue to fall.